Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/mmgr/mmgr.rst

     Overview of the ηCMS media file management interface

-On the left, the user can select the current directory in the media-repository.
+On the left, the user can select the current directory in the media repository.
 In the center - the list of files in the selected directory and its subdirectories (depending on current viewing options).
 On the right - the file information, main file properties and editing interface for text files, or images preview panel.
 All ηCMS users have an access to this interface.

-Media-repository folders notation
+Media repository folders notation
 ---------------------------------

 .. image:: img/mmgr_img2.png